-Because water management and nutrient loading to surface and groundwater are linked, good irrigation management involves properly planning for water supply needs for sod production, maintaining irrigation systems to ensure optimal performance, and protecting wellhead areas to prevent contamination of the water supply.
-Sod farms can demonstrate exemplary irrigation management by maintaining the water table at the ideal depth and by irrigating to sustain available soil moisture based on plant water requirements.
+Because water management and nutrient loading to surface and groundwater are linked, good irrigation management involves properly planning for water supply needs for VAC production, maintaining irrigation systems to ensure optimal performance, and protecting wellhead areas to prevent contamination of the water supply.
+VAC farms can demonstrate exemplary irrigation management by maintaining the water table at the ideal depth and by irrigating to sustain available soil moisture based on plant water requirements.
+Contact the appropriate WMD to determine whether a consumptive use or water use permit is required.